jorge-jauregui/landing-page-template/README.md

-# landing-page-template
-## Open index.html on your browser
+# Open index.html on your browser to view template.